Saturday, September 17, 2011

 1968: Pete Townshend of the Who told Rolling Stone magazine he was working on a rock opera about a deaf, dumb and blind boy.

-1968: Roy Orbison's house in Nashville, Tennessee burned to the ground.
-Orbison was touring the U.K. at the time but his two oldest songs both died in the fire.
+1968: Roy Orbison's house in Hendersonville, Tennessee burned to the ground.
+Orbison was touring the U.K. at the time but his two oldest sons both died in the fire.
+(Note: some websites falsely say Orbison's house was in Nashville, Tennessee.
+He lived on Old Hickory Lake in Hendersonville, a suburb of Nashville.)

 1969: Genesis performed in concert for the first time in Surrey, England at the home of Peter Gabriel's Sunday school teacher.